-1. Burnt Stars creatively interprets the life and legacy of German-born political thinker Hannah Arendt (1906–1975), by focussing on the importance she placed on the role of ethics, shared action and remembrance as part of community citizenship.
-This is shown through the actions of Hamburg activist Annalena Kirchler who counters the other positions of being in the world presented in Joseph Beuys’ fictional Tartar rescue, which is extended to include a crash-landing onto Martin Heidegger’s hut.
+Focussing on the life and legacy of Hannah Arendt, this work shows the importance she placed on the role of ethics, shared action and remembrance as part of community citizenship.
+Hamburg activist Annalena Kirchler counters the other positions presented in Joseph Beuys’ fictional Tartar rescue, which is extended to include a crash-landing onto Martin Heidegger’s hut.
 Kirchler also plays Arendt, mapping her personal experiences in the Gurs prison camp against her theorisation on the importance of poetic thinking for revolutionary action and how remembrance is lost through the dead tradition (German DAAD scholarship).
-Screening: Statt Berlin – 2013.
-Multi-screen installation: Burnt Stars, Articulate Project Space, Sydney – 2015.
+Statt Berlin 2013, Articulate Project Space, Sydney 2015.

 SCREEN 1.
 Joseph Beuys crash lands on Heidegger’s hut to set the story in motion.
 He describes his journey of redemption.
 (Projected onto hessian on floor)